alex-paynedwyer/single-molecule-tools-alpd/README.md

 ## Segmentation

-Note: It is most efficient to crop the input images to the region of interest before segmentation, since this avoids ADEMScode having to perform computationally heavy tracking outside the user's region of interest.
+*NB*: It is most efficient to crop the input images to the region of interest _before_ segmentation, since this avoids ADEMScode having to perform computationally heavy tracking outside the user's region of interest.

 ADEMScode includes various custom functions for segmenting 2D areas of images, for example cells or organelles.
-Each segmentation method creates masks for distinct objects:
+Each segmentation method creates masks for distinct objects which are used later to group sets of tracks:

 `thresholdSegment`: Defines a pixel intensity threshold using various different methods, such as the Otsu threshold.
 `edgeSegment`: Detects edges in the image and dilates to fill in regions in between.